 - Your secondary school is outside the United States and your transcript is not in English

 - Your secondary school is not accredited by the United States

-- You are a transfer student who took college credit outside the United States (non-U.S. colleges only)
+- You are a transfer student who took courses for college credit outside the United States at a non-U.S. college or university

 You do not need a Credit Evaluation if:

-- Your graduated from an American secondary school outside the United States
+- You graduated from an American secondary school outside the United States

 - Your school is U.S. accredited